qubixal/qubixal.xyz/README.md

 Author: q比工作室 (qubixal Studio)

 License:
-gsap - GSAP Standard License
+gsap - GSAP Standard License;
   various google fonts (open license)

 the frame (frame-white.png, frame.png) and cube (cube.glb) are personal assets and work of © 2026 qubixal.
 Everything in this repo is under (including assets): **CC-BY-NC-SA 3.0**